john-s-lin/can-covid-wave/README.md

 #### Update: 2022-01-03

 Playing around with the [COVID-19 Outbreak Analysis](https://covidpredictions.mit.edu/) tool from MIT has allowed me to figure out that they implemented the dashboard using `plotly` and `dash`.
+Moreover, it seems like their prediction model stems from a mixture of multiple gaussians of different amplitudes summed together into one lineplot.
+If I were to implement a prediction model for Canada based on this, it would be _relatively_ simple to perform a fourier transform to decompose the waves into individual peaks.
+So let's set that as a first step and once we're there, we can think about adding complexity such as vaccination rate, mask mandates, lockdown measures, etc.

 - [ ] Generate a dashboard for front-end interactive web app using `dash` using `plotly`